normanwongcl/docker-flask/README.md

 # Dockerizing flask, postgres, nginx

-Teaching myself how work with flask project.
+Teaching myself how to work with flask project.

 ## Prerequisite